rdkcentral/rdkb-halif-vlan/docs/pages/VLANhalSpec.md

 ## Logging and debugging requirements

-The component should log all the error and critical informative messages, preferably using printf, syslog which helps to debug/triage the issues and understand the functional flow of the system.
+The component is required to record all errors and critical informative messages to aid in identifying, debugging, and understanding the functional flow of the system.
+Logging should be implemented using the syslog method, as it provides robust logging capabilities suited for system-level software.
+The use of `printf` is discouraged unless `syslog` is not available.

-It is recommended that each HAL component follows the same logging process.
-If logging is required, vendors should log in to the `vlan_vendor_hal.log` file, which can be found in the /var/tmp/ or /rdklogs/logs/ directories.
+All HAL components must adhere to a consistent logging process.
+When logging is necessary, it should be performed into the `vlan_vendor_hal.log` file, which is located in either the `/var/tmp/` or `/rdklogs/logs/` directories.

-Logging should be defined with log levels as per Linux standard logging.
+Logs must be categorized according to the following log levels, as defined by the Linux standard logging system, listed here in descending order of severity:

+- **FATAL:** Critical conditions, typically indicating system crashes or severe failures that require immediate attention.
+- **ERROR:** Non-fatal error conditions that nonetheless significantly impede normal operation.
+- **WARNING:** Potentially harmful situations that do not yet represent errors.
+- **NOTICE:** Important but not error-level events.
+- **INFO:** General informational messages that highlight system operations.
+- **DEBUG:** Detailed information, typically useful only when diagnosing problems.
+- **TRACE:** Very fine-grained logging to trace the internal flow of the system.

+Each log entry should include a timestamp, the log level, and a message describing the event or condition.
+This standard format will facilitate easier parsing and analysis of log files across different vendors and components.

 ## Memory and performance requirements

-The component should not be contributing more to memory and CPU utilization while performing normal operations and Commensurate with the operation required.
+**Client Module Responsibility:** The client module using the HAL is responsible for allocating and deallocating memory for any data structures required by the HAL's APIs.
+This includes structures passed as parameters to HAL functions and any buffers used to receive data from the HAL.

+**Vendor Implementation Responsibility:** Third-party vendors, when implementing the HAL, may allocate memory internally for their specific operational needs.
+It is the vendor's sole responsibility to manage and deallocate this internally allocated memory.

 ## Quality Control

-VLAN HAL implementation should pass checks using any third party tools like `Coverity`, `Black duck`, `Valgrind` etc. without any issue to ensure quality.

-There should not be any memory leaks/corruption introduced by HAL and underneath 3rd party software implementation.
+To ensure the highest quality and reliability, it is strongly recommended that third-party quality assurance tools like `Coverity`, `Black Duck`, and `Valgrind` be employed to thoroughly analyze the implementation.
+The goal is to detect and resolve potential issues such as memory leaks, memory corruption, or other defects before deployment.

+Furthermore, both the HAL wrapper and any third-party software interacting with it must prioritize robust memory management practices.
+This includes meticulous allocation, deallocation, and error handling to guarantee a stable and leak-free operation.

 ## Licensing